 The Risks of Coprophagia

 While coprophagia is relatively common, it’s not without risks.
-Eating feces can expose your dog to harmful bacteria and parasites, which can lead to health issues such as gastrointestinal infections, vomiting, and diarrhea.
-Additionally, if your dog eats feces from other animals, it could contract diseases that are transmissible between species.
+Eating faeces can expose your dog to harmful bacteria and parasites, which can lead to health issues such as gastrointestinal infections, vomiting and diarrhoea.
+Additionally, if your dog eats faeces from other animals, it could contract diseases that are transmissible between species.

 One of the most significant risks associated with coprophagia is the potential for your dog to ingest harmful pathogens.
-Feces can contain a variety of bacteria, viruses, and parasites that can cause serious health problems.
-For example, feces may contain E. coli, salmonella, or giardia, all of which can lead to gastrointestinal issues in dogs.
+Faeces can contain a variety of bacteria, viruses and parasites that can cause serious health problems.
+For example, faeces may contain E. coli, salmonella, or giardia, all of which can lead to gastrointestinal issues in dogs.
 In some cases, these pathogens can also be transmitted to humans, posing a risk to the entire household.

-Additionally, if your dog eats feces from other animals, they may be exposed to parasites that are specific to those animals.
-For instance, if a dog eats cat feces, they may be at risk of contracting toxoplasmosis, a parasitic infection that can have serious health consequences.
+Additionally, if your dog eats faeces from other animals, they may be exposed to parasites that are specific to those animals.
+For instance, if a dog eats cat faeces, they may be at risk of contracting toxoplasmosis, a parasitic infection that can have serious health consequences.

 Preventative Measures